World Book Day Ideas: Creative kit

-Thursday 7th March 2019 marks World Book Day, where children of all ages will come together to appreciate reading.
-It’s a celebration of authors, illustrators and all things books!
+Thursday 4th March 2021 marks an international day of celebration – World Book Day!
+An opportunity for children of all ages to come together to appreciate reading.
+It’s a celebration of prominent authors, illustrators and all things books!

 Choose from the big bad wolf, the Cheshire cat, one of the little pigs or the Gruffalo!

-Research has also shown that students who choose what and where they read tend to be more motivated, read more and show greater language and literacy development.
-The study by academics at the Institute of Education, part of the University of London, found that reading had the strongest effect on vocabulary development but the impact on maths and spelling was also significant.
+Research has also shown that students who choose what and where they read tend to be more motivated.
+They tend to read more and show greater language and literacy development.
+The study by academics at the Institute of Education, part of the University of London, found that reading had the strongest effect on vocabulary development.
+Also, the impact on maths and spelling was also significant!

 Discover more interesting posts from our blog

 Cressida Cowell's Free Writing Friday

 15 minutes to write and draw anything you want.
 Sounds fun, right?
 Author Cressida Cowell talks about the idea behind Free Writing Friday for primary school children in...Read this post

 Back to school separation anxiety: Support your child